-- (a) The Parties hereto agree to the establishment of and do hereby establish an Insulation Contractors Industry Fund. - Each Employer bound by this Collective Agreement shall (b) contribute to the said Fund at an hourly rate set out in sub-clause (d) hereof, such rates being for each and every hour worked by an employee under the job classifications set out in this Collective Agreement. - (c) The Parties agree that such contributions are to be made solely by the Employer and no Employer shall deduct such contributions or any portion thereof from an employee's wages.
+- (a) The Parties hereto agree to the establishment of and do hereby establish an Insulation Contractors Industry Fund. - (b) Each Employer bound by this Collective Agreement shall contribute to the said Fund at an hourly rate set out in Clause 23.03(d) hereof, such rates being for each and every hour worked by an Employee under the job classifications set out in this Collective Agreement. - (c) The Parties agree that such contributions are to be made solely by the Employer and no Employer shall deduct such contributions or any portion thereof from an Employee's wages.
 Such contributions are in excess of the wage rates set out in the Collective Agreement and do not constitute a payment of wages or any portion of a payment of wages.
-The said contributions shall be calculated by the Employer for all hours worked by all employees in the said classifications in a month, as hereinafter provided, and a report listing the names of the employees and the hours they have worked, and their classifications shall be forwarded to the Thermal Insulation Association of Alberta (presently at 10215 - 176 Street, Edmonton, Alberta, T5S 1M1) no later than the fifteenth (15th) day of the month following the month to which the contributions Each Employer shall file a monthly report, on forms provided by the Thermal Insulation Association of Alberta, whether or not the Employer had employees in the subject classifications during the month.
-The Thermal Insulation Association of Alberta shall use the funds for the promotion, improvement, expansion, and protection of the Thermal Insulation Industry and at no time may any of the contributions be used in any way to the detriment of the Union or any of its members.
-A portion of the said fund shall be used in training courses for both bargaining unit and managerial personnel which are applicable to the advancement of the Industry.
-The Thermal Insulation Association of Alberta shall otherwise have full discretion in respect to the use of the fund and all contributions made thereto.
+All hours worked by all Employees in the said classifications in a month shall be calculated by the Employer and electronically imported to the Association's no later than the twentyfifth day of the month following the month to which the hours apply.
+All funds collected in a given month shall be forwarded to the Thermal Insulation Association of Alberta (TIAA) in the month following collection by the Association.
+The Association will provide with the funds, a report detailing the month(s), the Contractor(s) payment is being forwarded on behalf, individual dollar or hour amounts will not be forwarded.
+TIAA shall use the funds for the promotion, improvement, expansion, and protection of the Thermal Insulation Industry and at no time may any of the contributions be used in any way to the detriment of the Union or any of its members.
+A portion of the said fund shall be used in training courses for both bargaining unit and managerial personnel who are applicable to the advancement of the Industry. - (d) The rates of the said contributions shall be determined by the Trade Division and amended from time to time on notice of no less than 30 days to all known affected Employers, shall be \$0.15 per hour worked.

-- (d) The rates of the said contributions shall be determined by the Thermal Insulation Association of Alberta.
-The rates, which may be amended from time to time by the Thermal Insulation Association of Alberta on notice of no less than thirty days (30) days to all known affected Employers, shall be ten cents (10¢) per hour. - (e) Notwithstanding anything in this Collective agreement, the Association (being the Trade Division that is party of the first part to this Collective Agreement) may file a grievance against any Employer bound by this Collective Agreement who has violated any of the provisions of this Article 23.03.
-Immediately upon the filing of a grievance, the following rules will apply: - (i) The Employer shall, within five (5) days of the filing of the grievance, provide all records of all employees who worked at any site covered by the job duties listed in this Collective Agreement during the time covered in the grievance. - Within five (5) days of the receipt of the records in (i) (ii) above, the parties shall meet to discuss a resolution of the grievance. - Failing satisfactory settlement of the grievance as a result (iii) of the meeting in (ii) above, or if the Employer refuses to supply the records or meet with the Association, within five (5) days of the meeting or the date scheduled for the meeting or within five (5) days of the last day the Employer was to supply the information required by (i) above if no information was supplied by the Employer, the Association may refer the grievance to Gerald A. Lucas, Q.C., or another arbitrator chosen by the parties to the grievance or, if the parties to the grievance do not agree upon an arbitrator, to another arbitrator chosen by the Association, who shall sit as a single arbitrator and resolve the grievance.

-(iv) The arbitrator shall be bound by the following rules:
+- (e) Notwithstanding anything in this Collective agreement, the Association may file a grievance against any Employer bound by this Collective Agreement who has violated any of the provisions of this Clause 23.03.
+Immediately upon the filing of a grievance, the following rules will apply: - (i) The Employer shall, within 5 days of the filing of the grievance, provide all records of all Employees who worked at any site covered by the job duties listed in this Collective Agreement during the time covered in the grievance. - (ii) Within 5 days of the receipt of the records in (i) above, the parties shall meet to discuss a resolution of the grievance. - (iii) Failing satisfactory settlement of the grievance as a result of the meeting in (ii) above, or if the Employer refuses to supply the records or meet with the Association, within 5 days of the meeting or the date scheduled for the meeting or within 5 days of the last day the Employer was to supply the information required by (i) above, if no information was supplied by the Employer, the Association may refer the grievance to an arbitrator chosen by the parties to the grievance or, if the parties to the grievance do not agree upon an arbitrator, to another arbitrator chosen by the Association, who shall sit as a single arbitrator and resolve the grievance. - (iv) The arbitrator shall be bound by the following rules: